cosmos/sdk-tutorials/README.md

             path: /tutorials/7-understand-sdk-modules/3-group.md
   - title: Hands-on Exercise
     description: |
-      From zero to hero - work with the full Cosmo stack while developing a checkers game blockchain
+      From zero to hero - work with the full Cosmos stack while developing a checkers game blockchain.
+Feel free to start with the first chapter, or select one or more tags to filter the available content.
     sections:
       - image: /cosmos_dev_portal_module-05-lp.png
         title: Ignite CLI - Basics